-Lacto-ovo vegetarians are those who follow a plant-based diet along with dairy and eggs.
+Lacto-ovo vegetarians are those who follow a diet including plant-based foods along with dairy and eggs.
 Analysis of different population based studies indicate that adopting lacto-ovo vegetarian diets may have benefits in reducing the risk of specific cancer types such as gastro-intestinal cancers gallbladder polyps, colorectal cancer and breast cancer in certain populations including North-Indian women.

 Can becoming vegetarian help us in reducing the risk of cancer?